songhune/bk-deadlines/README.md

 ## AI Deadlines
 Countdown timers to keep track of a BK conference deadlines.
+For DBDC laboratory (dbdc.ajou.ac.kr)
 ## Contributing
 Contributions are very welcome!
 In case of you want to update the sub(subjects), please let me know.